Report on Walk in aid of Injured Servicemen

 Well, do you like it or loathe it? - the new size Parish Pump that is.
 Comments have varied from - much preferred the smaller size to so much easier to handle; it seems to have even more adverts (they help pay costs); it's harder to find news items they seem to be all over the place to lovely to see so many different things intermingled.
 A case as always of not being able to please all of the people all of the time!
 It seems as the village has grown so has the Pump.
 I'm sure Tony Grosse had no idea the magazine would reach such proportions when he began it many years ago.
 We are grateful to the various contributors that bring the news to us in each issue and of course the editorial team who painstakingly spend time putting everything together.

-The talk on the 8th April will be given by Bob Musgrove on the story behind Inn Signs and the talk on 13th May by David Greenfield on Brunel's work in the SW.Drier with clear spells possible in the East.
+The talk on the 8th April will be given by Bob Musgrove on the story behind Inn Signs and the talk on 13th May by David Greenfield on Brunel's work in the SW.Heavy rain for many today, drier in some eastern counties.

 Updated: